polarin-he/data_training_material/README.md

     - What metadata formats does POLARIN recommend to use?
     - Links to external training materials on these topics

+3. Publishing your data in POLARIN
-3. How and where to publish your data to integrate it into POLARIN?
+_How and where to publish your data to integrate it into POLARIN?_
     - Open Science requirements
     - Data licensing
     - Recommendations on which data centers to upload data to
         - Always discuss publication of data with data centers themselves!
     - Links to external training materials on these topics

-4. How to use the POLARIN Data Hub?
-(ETT)
+4. Using the POLARIN Data Hub (ETT)
+_How should you interact with the POLARIN Data Hub to find, access, analyse, and share POLARIN data?_

-5. Helpful data tools developed by POLARIN (ETT)
+5. Data tools in POLARIN (ETT)
+_How to use the different tools developed in POLARIN to help you interact with POLARIN data?_

 ## Intended audience
 This training material is meant for: